LLM-Driven Cost-Effective Requirements Change Impact Analysis: Empirical Evaluation

-Both datasets contain fewer than half of their requirements identified as being impacted by the corresponding change rationales.
-This suggests that, in practice, only a relatively small proportion of the overall requirements set is typically affected by a given change.
+All datasets contain fewer than half of their requirements that are identified as impacted by the corresponding change rationales.
+This suggests that, in practice, only a relatively small proportion of the overall requirements is typically affected by a given change.
 Consequently, the process of change impact analysis must be highly accurate to capture these critical but limited subsets.
-The \projName~dataset is more complex than the WASP dataset, as it contains a larger number of requirements, with less than 18\% of them impacted by any of the given change rationales.
-In contrast, the WASP dataset exhibits a higher proportion, with 31\% of its requirements impacted.
-This disparity indicates that change impact analysis for \projName~is inherently more challenging: a much larger pool of requirements must be searched to identify a comparatively smaller fraction that is actually relevant.
+The \projNameNew~ and \projName~ datasets are more complex than the WASP dataset, as they contain more requirements, with fewer than 17\% affected by any of the given change rationales.
+Moreover, the change rationales are written in a more implicit, indirect way, using fewer shared terms with the requirements actually impacted and relying more on contextual cues.
+In contrast, the WASP dataset exhibits a higher proportion of impacted requirements (31\%).
+Additionally, the change rationales in this dataset are generally more explicit and direct than those in \projName~, often reusing terminology that closely aligns with the requirements actually impacted.
+This disparity indicates that change impact analysis for \projNameNew~ and \projName~ are inherently more challenging: a much larger pool of requirements must be searched to identify a comparatively smaller fraction that is actually relevant.
 As a result, the risk of overlooking impacted requirements is higher, and the precision of retrieval methods becomes particularly critical.
-By utilizing these two datasets, we aim to evaluate the effectiveness and robustness of our solution across different domains and levels of complexity.
+Therefore, using WASP and \projNameNew~ as training datasets, spanning different domains and levels of complexity, enables a more comprehensive evaluation of prompt variations across different LLMs and the selection of the best model-prompt, as explained in RQ1 and RQ2.
+Furthermore, using the unseen, complex dataset \projName~ as the test set for RQ3, RQ4, and RQ5 provides a more realistic assessment of \textit{ProReFiCIA} under challenging conditions, without the risk of data leakage.